 - Must not be a tutor

-- Must have a university degree or college designation
+- It is preferred they have a university degree or college designation

-If the proctor is approved, the proctor will be provided with detailed test or exam instructions via email.
-The approved proctor and student may then proceed with the test or final exam as scheduled.
+Once the proctor is approved, the proctor will be provided with detailed test or exam instructions via email from the course instructor.
+The approved proctor and student may then proceed with the test or final exam as scheduled between them and the student.
 Once the test or final exam has been written, the proctor must send the test or exam back to the teacher as a scanned, clearly legible document.
-This document must be returned to the course instructor promptly following the exam.
-A student’s final grade is not released until this document has been submitted.
+This document must be returned to the course instructor promptly following the exam (24-48 hours).

 If a student chooses a proctor who charges a fee for their services, the student is responsible for those or any other expenses.